Contents

 What Happens After Signing A Share Subscription Agreement?

-When all the parties have signed the agreement, the process outlined in the agreement must be followed.
+Once all parties have signed the agreement, the process outlined within it must be carried out meticulously.
+This typically involves several key steps:

-• the company updating its member register and informing ASIC of the new shareholder and the number of shares they hold
+- Updating the company’s member register and informing ASIC of the new shareholder details and the number of shares held

 What To Take Away

-If you’re considering raising capital for your business, give us a call on 1800 730 617 or email us at team@sprintlaw.com.au and we’ll happily help you out!
+If you’re considering raising capital in 2025, get in touch with us today.
+Give us a call on 1800 730 617 or email team@sprintlaw.com.au and we’ll happily help you navigate the process with a robust and modern Share Subscription Agreement.

 Get in touch now!